Place-Based Learning

 • Fosters students’ appreciation and understanding of the world around them

 At Northwood School, we offer place-based education as well as STEM classes and Advanced Scholar Programs as part of our college-prep curriculum.
+Our position in Lake Placid and Adirondack Park gives us the perfect environment for place-based, hands-on, community-centered, experiential learning.

 Ready to learn more about how our boarding school can help your child make the most of this time in their life, while also preparing them for a successful future?
 Then, contact us today.